 But a merchant may refuse to return your funds, and the negotiations will fail.
 That is one of the situations when a customer may initiate a chargeback.

-Circumstances may vary a lot since there are tons of schemes used to seize other people’s money.
-Here’s a possible example: a fraudster places an order on a website, pays with a stolen bank card, and receives the item.
+Circumstances may vary a lot since many schemes are used to seize other people’s money.
+A possible example is a fraudster placing an order on a website, paying with a stolen bank card, and receiving the item.
 This online store, in its turn, receives an application for a refund from the real cardholder, who claims that the money from his card was debited illegally and he did not receive anything.
-The initiation of a refund, in this case, is referred to as a chargeback.
+In this case, the initiation of a refund is referred to as a chargeback.
 It is a procedure for debiting the amount of an authorised payment from a merchant’s account upon the request of the issuing bank.
 It should be noted that such a refund is mandatory if the fact of fraud is established.

 Customers can also apply for an e-commerce chargeback in other cases:

 - they didn’t receive the ordered goods or services;